puwei/DanielTakeshi.github.io/_posts/2017-04-02-notes-on-the-generalized-advantage-estimation-paper.md

 however, that this discounted gradient is *different* from the gradient of the actual function we're trying to optimize, since that was for the *undiscounted* rewards.
-The authors emphasize this in a footnote, saying that they've *already* introduced bias by even assuming we're using the discounted version.
+The authors emphasize this in a footnote, saying that they've *already* introduced bias by even assuming the use of a discount factor.
 (I'm somewhat pleased at myself for catching this in advance.)

 The proof for Proposition 1 is based on proving it for one time step $$t$$, which is all that is needed.
 The resulting term with $$\hat{A}_t$$ in it splits